-- 1. Meets with Echocardiography student to: - a.
+- 1. Meets with Vascular Technology student to: - a.
 Assess level of functioning - b.
 Identify specific learning needs - c.
 Provides ongoing feedback to the student - 2.
-Plans and makes assignment for assigned Echocardiography student. - 3.
-Notifies Echocardiography instructor and/or Hill College Health and Public Service program (817 760-5921 or 817 760 5933) as necessary. - 4.
+Plans and makes assignment for assigned Vascular Technology student. - 3.
+Notifies vascular instructor and/or Hill College Health and Public Service program (817 760-5921 or 817 760 5933) as necessary. - 4.
 Evaluates student at the completion of each clinical rotation. - 5.
 Retains total responsibility for patient care.